Bergpark Wilhelmshöhe: Description

 The park comprises an area of about 2.4 km2, stretching from Kassel up to the Karlsberg mountain at 526.2 m.
 At the summit of the park stands the Hercules monument, a 40-meter high pyramid with a 8.5-meter bronze statue of Hercules.
 Behind the monument, a series of reservoirs gather water, which passes through a complex series of channels, valves, aqueducts, and water-wheels as it flows from the monument down through the park.
-The water tumbles through a Baroque water theatre, grotto, fountains, two hydraulic organs and several waterfalls (including a Great Cascade that is 350 meters long) before arriving at the pond, with the Great Fountain.
+The water tumbles through a Baroque water theatre, grotto, fountains, two hydraulic organs, and several waterfalls (including a Great Cascade that is 350 meters long) before arriving at the pond, with the Great Fountain.
 At about 50 meters (160 ft) high, the Great Fountain was the largest fountain in Europe at the time of its creation in 1767.
 Below the pond and Great Fountain, the water runs in to ponds and pools at the Wilhelmshöhe Palace, built for the Elector of Hesse William I in the late 18th century.

 Hercules

 The Kassel Hercules is a copper statue depicting the ancient Greek demigod Heracles (Gr. Ηρακλής, German Herkules).
 It is a copy of the third century Farnese Hercules statue, created by Johann Jacob Anthoni, a goldsmith from Augsburg.
+Beneath the stature of Hercules are basins and figures such as centaurs and fauns who hold horns.
+When this water display is turned on, the pressure change produces a sound through the horns.